Science & Language Arts

 What academic level is Science and Language Arts Senior?

 For 2024-2025, much of our literature study will align with PCA/CPA 9th grade English Language Arts requirements.
 Of course, I scaffold and support for our 6th, 7th and 8th grader students.
-But 9th graders who are looking for work samples and text-overlap will find it here.
+But 9th graders who are looking for some work samples and text-overlap will find some of those here.
 Student should be comfortable reading at a middle school level or higher and be fluent paragraph writers.
 Students should be able to read cursive as well.

 We will: